Head Lice Removal And Prevention

 - Nits are empty or dead lice eggs.
 They are see-through and will stick to the hair shaft on one side.

 - Most mothers waste both time and energy doing countless washing of bed sheets and clothes.
-Lice are not living in your environment.
-They are living on your head.
-See my 4 easy steps to cleaning your home below.
+Lice are not living in your environment, they are living on your head.
+See 4 easy steps to cleaning your home below.

 - Pesticide sprays and treatments should be used with caution, or in my opinion not at all.